-These 10 restaurants in San Francisco didn’t skimp when it came to the design of their dining rooms, and the results are absolutely phenomenal.
+These beautiful restaurants in San Francisco didn’t skimp when it came to the design of their dining rooms, and the results are absolutely phenomenal.
 Here’s a list of some of the most beautiful restaurants in the city, compiled with a little help from our Instagram followers.
+Check them out this Valentine’s Day!

 1. Tonga Room